The Eerie Horror Film Festival takes place each October at the historic Warner Theater in Erie, Pennsylvania.

 Over the years the Eerie Horror Film Festival has also hosted and/or promoted appearances by rock legends Alice Cooper, Heaven & Hell (with Ronnie James Dio – RIP), Nine Inch Nails, The Misfits, Judas Priest, Motorhead, Blue Oyster Cult, Foghat, Adam Lambert, Here Come the Mummies, G Tom Mac and others.
 The Eerie Horror Fest hopes to actively bring in more rock and roll to the region each season!

-The Eerie Horror Film Festival has also been involved with bringing celebrities, including legendary director John Waters and the infamous Andy Dick, to our local area in conjunction with other organizations.
+The Eerie Horror and Best Card Games Film Festival has also been involved with bringing celebrities, including legendary director John Waters and the infamous Andy Dick, to our local area in conjunction with other organizations.